One of the Best New Years Eve Traditions With Kids (+5 Epic Tips)

 And now we’re going old school.
 Again, get the kids’ energy out!
 We included this last year and the kids LOVED it.
 Simple, but effective.

-If you’re feeling industrious, do a simple treasure hunt for the kids to search inside or outside of the house.
+If you’re feeling industrious, do a simple treasure hunt for the kids to search inside or outside.
 Have a small prize or kids reward coupon at the end.
 Older kids can even make their own for the rest of the family to do.

 WATCH A FUN 30 MINUTE SHOW

 Do they have a favorite show they love?
-Add it into the countdown!
+Add it to the countdown!
 This is a great activity to help them wind down for the night.

 HAVE THE KIDS COOK

-This one has to be done BEFORE dinner, obviously.
+This one has to be done BEFORE dinner.
 But it’s a great activity to get them involved.
 As they get older, they could have their own New Year’s Eve signature dish.

 MAKE A TIME CAPSULE